ryancflam/Battleship/README.md

 # Battleship
-[MINOR PROJECT] The Battleship game recreated in Python
+The Battleship game recreated in Python by ryancflam